The deadlines for Internship applications are as follows:

 The Erasmus+ program offers a standard monthly allowance for internship mobility of EUR 600–750 depending on your country of choice (see the exact sums in the PDF guide at the top of this page).
 This financial support will be transferred to your account in full before you leave for your internship.

 You may receive allowance from your firm as well, however, you should not be classified as a regular employee.

 How does the internship work within the ARCHIP study plan?

 If you’d like to finish your studies in the regular period, we recommend taking a summer internship or signing up for a graduate traineeship.

 If you’re okay with extending your studies a little bit, feel free to take on a longer internship, perhaps combined with studying abroad.

 BA students can get credit for ‚Preparing for Practice‘ for Erasmus+ internship.

 Which deadlines should I keep an eye on?

-There is one application round for the upcoming academic year – but if you missed it, that's okay.
-You may then apply any time and we will evaluate the applications on an individual basis.
-If we have enough funds and your school records are good, we'll be happy to support you.
+There is one application round for the upcoming academic year – but if you have missed it, that’s okay.
+You may still apply any time and we will evaluate the applications on an individual basis.
+If we have enough funds and your school records are good, we’ll be happy to support you.